amansahil/Minuz-Trivia/README.md

   Note : You might need to run <code>npm install</code> again due to bugs in npm

-Step 4 : Download expo app on play store and app store
+Step 4 : Download expo app on play store or app store

 Step 5 : Scan QR code and enjoy